cdktf/cdktf-provider-googlebeta/docs/googleComputeAddress.go.md

 The networking tier used for configuring this address.

 If this field is not
 specified, it is assumed to be PREMIUM.
+This argument should not be used when configuring Internal addresses, because [network tier cannot be set for internal traffic; it's always Premium](https://cloud.google.com/network-tiers/docs/overview).
 Possible values: ["PREMIUM", "STANDARD"]

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_compute_address#network_tier GoogleComputeAddress#network_tier}